one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Keyboard Backlight Control - turns off after closing the lid
   - Clicking and dragging with 1 finger doesn't release until your finger is removed from the trackpad
     - Temporary fix here: [https://github.com/VoodooI2C/VoodooI2C/issues/290](https://github.com/VoodooI2C/VoodooI2C/issues/290)
+  - Notification Center gesture (sliding in with 2 finger from the right)

 ## To Do: